Larson dominates for third NASCAR All-Star race win, takes home $1 million

 There were none.

-And the only pass they saw for the lead was Larson moving past Suarez.
+And the only pass they saw for the lead was Larson moving past Suarez in what amounted to yet another short track snoozer in a season where NASCAR has struggled with non-competitive races.

+“It’s no secret that everybody in the industry, the fans have been vocal about wanting better short track racing, so I think what happened tonight goes along with what that narrative has been lately,” Reddick said.
+“NASCAR is working on it and we are all going to put our heads together and try to make short track racing better.”

 North Wilkesboro Speedway’s patched-up asphalt track held up fairly well following a week of racing despite not having been paved in more than three decades.